 Since I am a travel addict, I always collect the brochures from various travel agencies.
-My favorite pastime is to skim through these brochures and read about the places.
+My favourite pastime is to skim through these brochures and read about the places.
 One day while reading the brochure for Australian tourism, I saw a picture of the Heart Reef.
 It was one of the most beautiful pictures I had ever seen.

-Tigerair sale days (September 2014)
+Tigerair sale days

-My childhood friend Chaitra messaged me, about the sale Tigerair had announced (Thank you Chaitra!).
-The flight tickets, if traveled on a Thursday or a Tuesday, costed only $15 one way (less than a movie ticket, can you believe it!).
+My childhood friend had messaged me, about a sale Tigerair had announced.
+On sale, the flight tickets, if traveled on a Thursday or a Tuesday, costed only $15 one way (less than a movie ticket, can you believe it?).
 I decided to travel on a Saturday (which was not part of the sale) and return on a Tuesday.
 Even though the travel period was about 8 months ahead, I booked my flight tickets.

-One day before the seaplane ride (May 2015):
+One day before the seaplane ride

-I called the operator of Air Whitsunday Seaplanes, to confirm the pick-up time for ‘Reef and Whitehaven Scenic’ flight.
-I had booked this flight 3 months in advance, on a Valentines Day (How romantic, isn’t it?).
+One day before the tour, I called the operator of Air Whitsunday Seaplanes, to confirm the pick-up time for ‘Reef and Whitehaven Scenic’ flight.
+I had booked this flight 3 months in advance, to ensure not to miss this tour at any cost.